DamonOehlman/rtc.io-guidebook/manuscript/02-Connecting.md

 For the moment, let's take signaling (over a network) out of the equation and get two peer connections talking to each other in a single browser window.
 The code below demonstrates what is required to make this happen:

 <<(code/connecting/p2p-singlebrowser.js)

+## Enter `rtc-quickconnect`

+The `rtc-quickconnect` module exists to help get peer connections established quickly between peers in a common room.
+As simple example of using quickconnect (without media or data exchange) is shown below:

+<<(code/connecting/quickconnect-intro.js)

+In this example we are focusing on capturing two different types of event:

+- `peer:announce`

+  The `peer:announce` event is triggered when a peer has joined the centralized signaling server.
+No peer connections have been created with the peer at this point.

+- `call:started`

+  This event is trigged once we have a valid `RTCPeerConnection` established with a remote peer.
+The event is only triggered once we have full network connectivity via the peer connection also.